Iron Blue Dun

 Peak months

 The Iron Blue Dun is the dark horse of European fly fishing hatches.
 While most anglers pack up on cold, grey April days with a rising wind, the angler who stays discovers some of the most intense surface feeding of the entire season.
-The Iron Blue hatches on exactly the kind of day when other insects don't — and fish that have been starved of surface food in cold spring weather respond with extraordinary enthusiasm.

 Fishing tips